 The key to setting goals is to select those which deliver the optimal motivational bang.
 These kinds of goals are not readily achievable, yet not impossible to reach.
 If your staff are surpassing their goal every day, you may have to raise the bar a little, but, if they are falling short too often and growing frustrated, perhaps it is time to find out what’s not working.

 Assist your sales team members to determine precisely what is keeping them from reaching their work goals.
 When you have identified the issues, work together to find actionable solutions your sale reps can use to help them overcome these obstacles.

-Not only is this a great way to help build trust, and allows for quick training sessions, but it encourages the team member to view you as not just a supervisor, but also a valuable resource.
+Not only is this a great way to help build trust, and allows for quick sales course sessions, but it encourages the team member to view you as not just a supervisor, but also a valuable resource.
 Set aside a time to speak with each of your sales reps each week to touch base and find out what’s working, what’s not and how you can help.